tdwg/bdq/tg2/_review/docs/guide/bdqffdq/index.md

 Each individual that is a subclass of `bdqffdq:DataQualityNeed` SHOULD have at least one `bdqffdq:includedInPolicy` relationship to an instance of a subclass of `bdqffdq:Policy`, which is in turn related to an instance of a `bdqffdq:UseCase`.

-User communities MAY provide new Use Cases and MAY compose instances that are subtypes of `bdqffdq:DataQualityNeed` with instances of `bdqffdq:Policy` subclasses and instances of `bdqffdq:UseCase` with the object properties `bdqffdq:includesInPolicy` and `bdqffdq:hasUseCase` in new ways.
+User communities MAY provide new Use Cases and MAY compose instances that are subtypes of `bdqffdq:DataQualityNeed` with instances of `bdqffdq:Policy` subclasses and instances of `bdqffdq:UseCase` with the object properties `bdqffdq:includedInPolicy` and `bdqffdq:hasUseCase` in new ways.

 Each instance of a subclass of a `bdqffdq:DataQualityNeed` SHOULD have an `rdfs:label` in all upper case, with underscores separating components.
 Tests that have a `bdqffdq:hasResourceType` of `bdqffdq:SingleRecord` SHOULD follow the convention of the subclass of `bdqffdq:DataQualityNeed` in all upper case as the first word, and a representation of the `bdqffdq:AbstractInformationElement` as a single word in all upper case as the second word, in the form TESTTYPE_INFORMATIONELEMENT_CRITERIA or TESTTYPE_INFORMATIONELEMENT_ACTION_INFORMATIONELEMENT.
 Tests that have a `bdqffdq:hasResourceType` of `bdqffdq:MultiRecord` SHOULD have "MULTIRECORD_" as the first element in their `rdfs:label`, and MAY follow the pattern MULTIRECORD_TESTTYPE_COUNT_RESULT_INFORMATIONELEMENT_CRITERIA, or MULTIRECORD_TESTTYPE_QA_INFORMATIONELEMENT_CRITERIA.
 The `rdfs:label` of the instance of the subclass of `bdqffdq:DataQualityNeed` SHOULD be used by humans to identify Tests.